czinn/czinn.github.io/index.md

 ### Fortuit

+I made Fortuit with [Jim Zhang](http://neynt.ca/) at PennApps Winter 2015.
 Fortuit was inspired by something called overconfidence bias: when we make predictions about the future, we tend to be really optimistic.
 Fortuit aims to improve prediction-making by letting you track your predictions.
 This allows you calibrate your predictions and form a more accurate mental model of your mental model of the world.

 Try using [Fortuit][tryfortuit]!
 You can test out the friends feature by adding **charles**.
 You can also view the source code in the [Fortuit GitHub repo][fortuit].